Colegio de San Juan de Letran

-Letran has programs in Business, Management, Marketing, Entrepreneurship, Information Technology, Digital Arts, Communication Arts, Accountancy, Engineering.
-The colleges are divided into six departments: College of Liberal Arts and Sciences (CLAS), College of Business Administration and Accountancy (CBAA), College of Education (CoEd), Institute of Communication (iCOMM), Institute of Information Technology (iIT), College of Engineering (CoE).

-The Colegio has successful athletic programs, particularly in basketball, football (soccer), volleyball, taekwondo, and tennis.
-Through the years Letran has produced numerous athletes that have donned the national colors (especially in basketball) in international events like the Olympics, Asian Games, Southeast Asian Games, Jones Cup, and FIBA World Championship.
-Letran is a long-time member of the National Collegiate Athletic Association.

 The Colegio was given Level III accreditation by the Philippine Accrediting Association of Schools, Colleges and Universities in the Basic Education department, College of Liberal Arts and Sciences (CLAS), and College of Business Administration and Accountancy (CBAA).

 Letran remains in its original campus in Intramuros, Manila, and is a member of the Intramuros Consortium.
+It is a long-time member of the National Collegiate Athletic Association.

 History

 Beginnings

 The name San Juan de Letran is derived from the Basilica of St. John Lateran in Rome, considered as the Mother Church of Christendom.
 Early in the history of Letran, its chapel was granted many of the privileges enjoyed by the major basilica.
 Saint John the Baptist, for whom the basilica is named, is the patron saint of Letran.

 The college was founded by Don Juan Geromino Guerrero in 1620, a retired Spanish officer and one of the Knights of Malta, in Intramuros as Colegio de Niños Huerfanos de San Juan de Letran.
 The school was intended to educate and mold orphans to be good Christian citizens.

-Around the month of May in 1632, Fray Diego de Santa Maria, O.P. arrived at the Sto.
-Domingo convent from Spain via Mexico.
-He was officially assigned to this same convent on April 23, 1633, and was given the task of conventual porter.
-He founded the Colegio de Huerfanos de San Pedro y San Pablo.
+Around the same time, Fray Diego de Santa Maria, O.P. founded the Colegio de Huerfanos de San Pedro y San Pablo.
 As Don Guerrero grew old, the two schools were fused together, and in 1630, it simply became known as Colegio de San Juan de Letran.